Weather: Temperatures plummet below 0, snow falls in the south

 • Cost of clean up following flooding in lower South Island expected to run into millions

-• Prepare to evacuate: Breach of floodbank could flood much of Balclutha

-"Sunday morning, those showers are expected to clear before dawn, leaving the southerwestlies and cloudy periods.
+"Sunday morning, those showers are expected to clear before dawn, leaving the southwesterlies and cloudy periods.

 "Auckland tomorrow isn't too bad at all, temperatures are around about average for this time of year, 15C is the maximum expected."